-The first Burns Night was held in 1801 at Burns Cottage on the fifth anniversary of Robert Burns’ death.
+The first Burns Night was held on the 21st of July, 1801 at Burns Cottage on the fifth anniversary of Robert Burns’ death.
 What started as a way for his good friends to raise a glass in his memory has evolved and new traditions have cemented themselves.

 The occasion has grown from a supper at Burns Night cottage to a celebration that spans the entirety of Scotland.
 So, why is Burns still commemorated more than 200 years after his passing?
 And how do the Scottish mark this annual day?
 Let our Burns Night guide tell you everything you need to know.